 Sam Alexander started his career in the Hunter Valley at Nightingale Wines and the Crowne Plaza.
 He has then gone on to work in some of the best kitchens around Australia including, Fins at Byron Bay with Steve Snow, The Icebergs Group with Robert Marchetti and Maurice Terzini, Bistrode CBD with Jeremy Strode and Bistro Molines with Robert Molines.

 Sam recently returned to the Hunter region to take on the role as head chef of Reserve in Newcastle.
 He was nominated in 2018 to join as a committee member of the Hunter Culinary Association.
 Sam hopes to bring his vast array of experience and knowledge to his role with HCA and he looks forward to giving back to the next generation of apprentice chefs and industry in this region.

-Our commercial partners make possible so much of what we achieve with our scholarship programmes.
-For that we thank them and commend their products and services to you.
+Our commercial partners make possible so much of what we achieve with our scholarship programme's.
+For that we thank them and recommend their products and services to you.